I played basketball most of my life. During my short (high school & collegiate) basketball career, I could eat any and everything. And, I did!

 If you want to be/stay healthy, it is your responsibility to stay updated on healthier options as they arise.

-As you can see, being healthy the Luc way is easy.
+As you can see, being healthy without dieting way is easy.
 It’s all about creating your own rules, understanding the possible consequences of those rules, and staying up to date on healthier choices as they arise.

 When all odds fail, remember this: YOU ARE HEALTHY.
 How ‘healthy’ you want to be, is all up to you.